Student Body Profile

 A Distinctive Liberal Arts College

-Pitzer is situated in the town of Claremont at the base of the San Gabriel mountains.
-Claremont enjoys an excellent climate year round with skiing, hiking, desert and ocean sports and one of the largest and most electrifying cities in the world all located within an hour's drive.
+Pitzer is situated in the suburban town of Claremont at the base of the San Gabriel mountains with a population of about 35,000 people.
+Claremont enjoys an excellent climate year round with skiing, hiking, desert and ocean sports and one of the largest and most electrifying cities in the world all located within an hour’s drive.
 Downtown Los Angeles is also easily reached via the Metrolink commuter rail.

 Commercial airline service is available through nearby Ontario International Airport, Los Angeles International Airport and John Wayne (Orange County) International Airport.

-By the end of sophomore year, students choose an adviser in the field of their selected major and begin discussions regarding the major.
-Students must complete a Major/Educational Objectives form signed by their adviser and submit it to the Registrar’s Office no later than midterm of the first semester of junior year.
+Pitzer requires fewer general education courses than most other colleges, so you get to take more of the courses that appeal to your individual interests.
+Students work with an academic advisor during orientation of their first year.
+Pitzer students can have as many advisors as they choose to best serve their intended majors and minors.
+Students must complete a Major/Educational Objectives form signed by their advisor and submit it to the Registrar’s Office no later than midterm of their first semester of junior year.
 A substantial part of junior and senior year is devoted to the major program.
 Field groups (similar to a discipline or department) organize major requirements and courses.
-Students may also design special majors in consultation with their advisers which then must be approved by the Curriculum Committee.
+Students may also design special majors in consultation with their advisors which then must be approved by the Curriculum Committee.
 Additionally, students may choose existing majors at the other Claremont Colleges provided that the fields are not offered as majors at Pitzer.

 To view the list of available majors and the course catalog, click here.